1.

 12.

-A 45-year-old female with thyroid cancer is being evaluated for possible adjuvant treatment with Radioactive Iodine therapy.
+A 45-year-old female is currently undergoing treatment for her Papillary thyroid cancer.
+Specifically, she is being evaluated for possible treatment with adjuvant Radioactive Iodine therapy (RAI).
 Recently, she had a total thyroidectomy for a Papillary thyroid cancer.
-She was found to have a unifocal, 1 cm classic papillary thyroid cancer with no vascular invasion or extrathyroid extension.
+The surgical pathology report indicated a 1 cm classic Papillary thyroid cancer with no vascular invasion or extrathyroid extension.
 Her post-operative unstimulated thyroglobulin is < 1 ng/mL.
 She has no detectable anti-Tg antibodies.
-She had no lymph nodes involved or distant metastases.
-What is true regarding RAI treatment in her case?
+She had no clinical signs of lymph node involvement or distant metastases.
+Which of the following is true regarding RAI treatment in her case?

 A .
 She needs RAI as her age is a poor prognostic risk factor

 B .
-Her tumor meets all the criteria not to offer RAI therapy
+Her tumor meets all the criteria where one would not offer her RAI therapy

 D .
 She needs RAI as her gender puts her at a higher risk of developing a recurrence